LINE's new generation all-mountain ski, "Blade" | Carve, slide, slash, and jump at will

 summary

-As the two say, the Blade is a ski for free-riding on snowy mountains.
-It allows you to carve deep turns anywhere, slide, slash, do surf-like bottom turns, rip, and even cutbacks.
-The
+As the two of them explained, the "Blade" is a ski designed for free-flowing skiing on snowy mountains.
+It allows you to carve deep turns anywhere, and enables slides, slashes, surf-like bottom turns, ripping, and cutbacks.

-tight radius makes the skis responsive, making carving easy, and it's the perfect ski for those who aren't good at carving to get the hang of it.
-For those who are confident in their skills, it's also a good way to hone a different skiing style from others.
+The tight radius makes the skis responsive, making carving easy, and it's also ideal for those who are not yet proficient at carving to get the hang of it.
+For those confident in their skills, it's a great way to hone a unique skiing style that sets them apart from others.

 While many titanium skis emphasize stability and power, the Blade was created to achieve the "fun" that is at the heart of LINE